 - 💬 Comments

-What to Look For When Choosing a Container for Your Sourdough Starter or Discard
+Choosing the Right Container for Your Sourdough Starter

-The best containers for sourdough starter and discard have a few traits in common.
+The best containers for sourdough have a few traits in common.

 - Sourdough starter containers should be transparent.